 What if we wanted to execute a block of code again?
 What if we wanted to execute it (say) 12 times?
 What if we wanted the user to specify the number of times to execute?

 Well, Python's gotcha covered!
 It provides us with a way to repeat execution of a block and to specify at the start just how many times to repeat.
 This is called iteration.
-(More precisely, it's called definite iteration.
+More precisely, it's called definite iteration.
 In definite iteration we repeat execution a set number of times.
 In indefinite iteration, the number of repetition is not set at the start.
-We'll encounter indefinite iteration in the next chapter.)
+We'll encounter indefinite iteration in the next chapter.

 Before I reveal just how Python lets us iterate, I must introduce a fourth data type, the list type.
 In Python, iteration and lists are like pb and j.
 They go great together!
+Indeed, iteration in Python requires use of a list-type object, and for us the list-type object will just be a list.

 We've seen three data types - float, int and str.
 Now we add a fourth, the list type.
 Like str, list is a sequence type.
 A str is a sequence of characters.
 Of what is list a sequence?
 Anything.
 Anything at all - float, int, str or list.
 We can mix too.
 Lists are versatile!